SamTebbs33/jaq/README.md

 ## Structure
 All source code files are under the "src" directory.
 Each architecture has all of its own files in its "arch/x" directory, e.g. all x86-specific code and files are under "arch/x86".
 All build files are put in "build/".

+## Contributing
+It's great that you'd like to contribute!
+Please check the [guidelines](CONTRIBUTING.md) for details.

 ## Credits
 Some credit goes to the OSDev [forums](https://forums.osdev.org) and [wiki](https://wiki.osdev.org) for their help and useful articles, along with all the projects contributors.